 Definitely not!
 The quality won’t be even close.
 Photographers have specialized equipment that goes far beyond the capabilities of the top phones on the market.
 Plus, they’ve spent countless hours (perhaps years) studying techniques and best practices.
 This is not something you can learn with a few online tutorials and how-to articles.
 Photographers also have editing software and the skills to use it.
 All this makes a huge difference to the end result.

 Although they may be expensive, professional product photos are essential.
-There’s no need to feel that you must hire a high-end professional, but you should choose someone with experience.
+There’s no need to feel that you must contract a high-end professional, but you should choose someone with experience.
 Consider it a necessary investment.